syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Technical-Indicators.md

 ### Simple Moving Average (SMA)

-To render the SMA indicator, you should specify the Indicators.Type as **SMA**.
+To render an SMA indicator, specify the Indicators.Type as **SMA**.

 {% highlight cshtml %}